Azure/AppService/_posts/2025-09-08-Oryx-build-certificate.md

 ### 4) Trigger a build

 Deploy again (Deployment Center, GitHub Actions, az webapp deployment, etc.).
-When the proxy presents its certificate, Kudu now trusts it and the Oryx build completes.
+When the proxy presents its certificate, App Service now trusts it and the application build completes.

 ---